Proma93/Microsoft_homepage_clone/README.md

-# Microsoft homepage using HTML5,CSS and a bit of JS for the menu
+# Microsoft homepage clone using HTML5,CSS and a bit of JS for the menu